 In the reality from which the Zombie Virus spread to Earth-2149, Galactus was eaten by the Marvel Zombies like his counterpart but his power was not transferred to any of the zombies.

-In the Heroes Reborn world, Galactus is still the devourer of planets and refers to consuming a planets energy as 'harvesting.'
+In the Heroes Reborn world, Galactus is still the Devourer of Worlds and refers to consuming a planets energy as 'harvesting.'
 Throughout the universe, Galactus plants machines on barren planets that give life to them for future harvesting.
 This version of Galactus has five heralds, the Silver Surfer, Firelord, Terrax, Air-Walker and Plasma.
 He had set up the Earth for future consumtion, his life giving device the source of the Terrigen Mists.
 On Earth he is worshiped along with his heralds by the Inhumans.

 When Earth was ready for harvesting, Galactus sent his heralds and approached.
 Despite the interference of the Avengers, the Fantastic Four, SHIELD and Doctor Doom, he was successful in consuming Earth.
 Doom traveled back in time 24 hours to try again and failed with Earth's heroes on two more occasions.